urbantrout/docs/en/installation.md

 ## 0. Introduction

-Craft 3 is available as a [Composer] package, and for the duration of the Beta, Composer is the only way to install Craft 3.
-(We’ll introduce an alternate, non-Composer installation method once it’s out of Beta.)
+Craft 3 is available as a [Composer] package.
+If you’re unfamiliar with Composer, it’s a package manager (like npm) that attempts to make installing and updating PHP libraries easy via terminal commands.

-If you’re unfamiliar with Composer it’s a package manager for PHP that attempts to make installing and updating PHP libraries (like Craft) easy via the command line.
+> {note} An alternate installation method that forgoes Composer is in the works, and should be ready by the time Craft 3.0 GA is released.
+It’s still a good idea to start familiarizing yourself with Composer though!

 Craft’s Composer support has two parts: